mifki/df-twbt/README.md

 This is a plugin for [Dwarf Fortress](http://bay12games.com) / [DFHack](http://github.com/dfhack/dfhack) that improves various aspects the game interface.

 Originally I wrote a small plugin because I was tired seeing coffins instead of zeroes and all that stuff.
 It has greately evolved since then.
 Requires OpenGL PRINT_MODE (STANDARD or VBO).
-Some functions may not work or have issues in Adventurer Mode.
+The primary goal is to improve Fortress Mode.
+Adventure Mode is generally supported but may have issues.

-Our primary goal is to improve Fortress Mode
+Compatible with Dwarf Fortress version 0.34.11 and DFHack r5.

 ## Features ##